 When I was a young teenager, before I went off to prep school, I attended a junior high school.
 American educators have fiddled about with various schemes for the schooling of younger teens and middle schools, grades six through eight, were popular for a long time, but in my day, where I lived, the junior high had grades seven through ten, though shortly after I left, the tenth graders were moved to the high school across the street.
 The baby boom generation was at hand, and soon students were literally hanging out the windows as the school district tried to juggle them into the rapidly shrinking available spaces.

-Language studies began in eight grade, when students were given four 10-week courses in Latin, German, Spanish, and French.
+Language studies began in eighth grade, when students were given four 10-week courses in Latin, German, Spanish, and French.
 The idea was that students could use a smattering of each to decide which they would like to pursue as they continued their studies.
 Those going to college usually took three or four years of a language.
 A year or so after I went away, Russian was added as an alternative, but only at the high school.
 The Soviet Union had launched Sputnik, and a knowledge of Russian was considered desirable.
-Today, by way of contrast, the same school district sadly only offers one language, Spanish.
+Today, by way of contrast, the same school district sadly offers only one language, Spanish.
 Administrators find this convenient for a number of reasons, some not related to education at all, and that is just the way it is.

 I elected to study Spanish in ninth grade, probably because I thought it was closest to Italian, which is part of my family heritage.
 In retrospect, Latin might have helped more with Italian than Spanish, but since I still have not studied Italian, I have no way to say for certain.
 At the prep school I attended, students with three years of Latin could take a one-year Italian course.

 Italian would have been a great offering, as there were many Italian immigrants in my home town, but New York State did not encourage Italian studies.
 Latin was seen as a basis for scientific studies, as was German, whereas French and Spanish were world languages.
 Latin also had some interest for Catholics since the Mass was still in Latin.
-Second and third generation kids of Italian immigrants would have probably taken Italian and profited greatly by connecting to their relatives as well as the culture and history of Europe.
+Second and third generation kids of Italian immigrants would have probably taken Italian and profited greatly by connecting to their relatives as well as to the culture and history of Europe.
 The option just wasn’t there, so I thought Spanish was a good second choice.

-My ninth grade Spanish teacher was Mrs. Supkowski.
+My ninth-grade Spanish teacher was Mrs. Supkowski.
 Then, as now, few students had the benefit of a language teacher with native fluency, but I was the exception.
 Mrs. Supkowski’s first name was Agapita, she was of Spanish descent, and she was fiercely proud of Spain and the Spanish-speaking world.

 At the time, Hispanic culture was integrated into the language curriculum much as was the teaching of the language itself: rote learning.
 More active methods were just beginning to appear.
 Culture was taught as facts that one needed to know to succeed on the statewide tests.
 Luckily, I had a teacher who infused those facts with a dose of pride and passion.